 The market price of our common stock could drop due to sales of a large number of shares of our common stock or the perception that these sales could occur.
-As of August 10, 1999, there were approximately 9,064,881 shares of common stock currently outstanding.
-In addition as of August 10.
-1999 up to 10,951,289 shares of Common Stock were issuable on exercise of outstanding options, warrants and convertible preferred stock.
-Additionally, shares of Series C preferred stock are convertible into approximately 1,775,821 shares of common stock based on the market price of the common stock as of June 1, 1999.
+As of April 19, 2000, there were approximately 20,707,804 shares of common stock currently outstanding.
+In addition, as of April 19, 2000 up to 6,412,794 shares of Common Stock were issuable on exercise of outstanding options and warrants.